 Students must be working on research or creative scholarship under the guidance of a faculty mentor.
 This can include work conducted with a faculty mentor inside or outside of the classroom.
 Students who are working with faculty on research projects outside of class (this includes students who are enrolled in Directed Independent Research or 4912 credits) should apply to the Student Scholar Symposium.

 Academic research and creative work explores a question or objective that is important to the discipline.
 A student must know something about the discipline’s methodology for conducting research or creative scholarship, as well as how to decide if a line of inquiry is important to the discipline.

 Faculty mentors typically have a terminal degree within their discipline and a formal fulltime appointment with an academic department at UCF or another college or university.
-See the OUR policy on Faculty Mentors.
+For Undergraduate students, see the OUR policy on Faculty Mentors.

-If you have any questions on this policy, please contact the Office of Undergraduate Research
+If any undergraduate students have questions on this policy, please contact the Office of Undergraduate Research